Institute on Taxation and Economic Policy (ITEP)

 Kansas

-- Faced with stagnating revenue, lawmakers are expected to revisit and consider property tax cuts.
-That push follows deep personal and corporate income tax cuts passed in 2025 when ITEP identified Kansas as one of the top 5 states in to provide the biggest tax cuts to millionaires.
-Potential revenue raisers are also being weighed by public service advocates.
+• Faced with stagnating revenue, lawmakers are also considering property tax cuts.
+Namely, a petition-option that would allow voters to contest property tax growth over a cap of 3%.
+The bill requires 10% of voters who voted in the last presidential election to sign the petition in order to contest the property tax increase.
+These property tax cutting efforts follow deep personal and corporate income tax cuts passed in 2025, when ITEP identified Kansas as one of the top 5 states to provide the biggest tax cuts to millionaires.

 Kentucky

-- Per existing law, the state’s income tax continues to be reduced when meeting specific metrics.
-The income tax rate was reduced from 4 to 3.5 percent in 2026, with an annual associated revenue loss of $700 million.
+• Kentucky’s income tax continues to be reduced when meeting specific metrics, per existing law.
+The income tax rate decreased from 4 to 3.5 percent in 2026, with an annual associated revenue loss of $700 million.
 This year lawmakers may yet consider another stand-alone cut, whether or not legislative triggers are met.
 Budget cuts are also on the table and under discussion.
 Meanwhile, Gov. Andy Beshear is pushing for roughly $100 million to fund a state Pre-K program over the next two years.

 Louisiana